missionpinball/mpf-docs/install/mac.rst

    work in MPF 0.50.
 Please refer to :doc:`Migrating from config version 4 to 5 of MPF </install/migrate4to5>` for step-by-step instructions.

-To install the latest dev release (not generally recommended) which allows you to try bleeding-edge features run:
+The standard upgrade will only find stable releases, which are recommended for most users.
+To install the latest development build, which may include new features and fixes (but might also break or have new bugs), include "--pre" in your upgrade command:

 .. code-block:: console

-  pip3 install mpf mpf-mc --pre --upgrade
+  pip3 install --upgrade --pre mpf mpf-mc

 To downgrade (or install a specific release x.yy.z) run: